-The maximum class size is 30 and once we have reached its capacity there will be no more places available.
-Children must have already turned three by 30th April 2023 and preferably be fully toilet
+The maximum class size is 30 at our Centre and once we have reached its capacity there will be no more places available.
+Children must have already turned three by 30th April 2025 and preferably be fully toilet trained.
+Children that turn three later in the year can be placed on a waiting list and will be notified of place availability once they have turned three.